-Assess and describe the type, level and significance of the project's beneficial and adverse impacts on social and cultural values identified in the social baseline study and address issues raised in the stakeholder engagement processes.
-Assess the cumulative potential beneficial and adverse impacts of the project in relation to other major projects or known proposals in the social and cultural area.
+Assess and describe the type, level and significance of additional impacts caused by the project on social and cultural values identified in the social baseline study and address issues raised in the stakeholder engagement processes.
+Assess the additional cumulative potential beneficial and adverse impacts of the project in relation to other major projects or known proposals in the social and cultural area.
 Discuss whether impacts would be felt at a local, regional or national level.

-Assess the impacts in sufficient detail for local and state authorities to make informed decisions about the project's potential effect on their business and social infrastructure.
+Assess any additional impacts in sufficient detail for local and state authorities to make informed decisions about the project's potential effect on their business and social infrastructure.
 If the project is likely to result in a significant increase in the population of the area, then the proponent should consult the relevant state authorities and summarise the results of the consultations in the EIS.